NEXT UP ON this.

 She says most of the challenges she’s experienced have been related to childcare.
 ‘I think the key is to make sure you have a very supportive network – and that will look very different for everybody.

-‘We had to get an au pair, some people might need to utilise after or before school care, and I think accepting that’s okay is important,’ Alida says.
+‘Some people might need to utilise after or before school care, and I think accepting that’s okay is important,’ Alida says.
 ‘There’s this societal expectation that kids need to be with their parents a lot – that’s true to a point.
 But it’s also really positive to have a role model teaching them that you can pursue your dreams.’

 She also explains that being organised is essential for ‘thwarting any potential crisis from arising’.